digital-asset/daml/docs/source/concepts/glossary.rst

 The other services of the domain are the `mediator <#mediator>`__ and the `domain identity manager <#domain-identity-manager>`__.

-..
-Language for the Private Contract Store was taken, and edited, from the Canton key terms page Private Contract Store
+Private Contract Store
 ======================

 Every participant node manages its own private contract store (PCS) which contains only contracts the participant is privy to.
 There is no global state or global contract store.

-..
-Language for the Virtual Global Ledger was taken, and edited, from the Canton key terms page Virtual Global Ledger
+Virtual Global Ledger
 =====================